carl-underwood/listen-later/README.md

 To run the integration tests locally, ensure your're running in dev mode (`npm run dev`) or hosting the built site (via `npm run build && npm run preview`).

 The tests may then be run via `npm run test:integration`.
+Since App Check is used to protect the Functions, a `PUBLIC_FIREBASE_APPCHECK_DEBUG_TOKEN` will need to be set in `.env` (App Check is also inforced on Firestore Database, however when running the emulators this doesn't appear to cause issues).

 Unit tests may be run via `npm run test:unit`.